mayank311996/cheatsheets/Books/Mastering_CV_with_TF2_Packt/chapter10/README.md

 - Follow section `Separating the file by train and test folders` on page 288
 - Follow section `Configuring parameters and installing the required packages` on page 290
 - Follow section `Creating TensorFlow records` on page 292
+- Follow section `Preparing the model and configuring the training pipeline` on page 294